apache/mesos/docs/isolators/cgroups-devices.md

 `cgroups/devices` isolator, append `cgroups/devices` to the `--isolation` flag when starting the Mesos agent.

+## Changes for Cgroups2 Support

+In Croups2, we create EBPF programs to keep track of which devices would be allowed or denied access.
+This is because cgroups2 no longer offers interface files for device access controls.
+Our default witelisted devices list remains unchanged for cgroups2.

 ## Default whitelisted devices

 The following devices are, by default, whitelisted for each container, if you